GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

   In this case, the recurrent units act on word sequences.
   It comprises an embedding layer that maps individual words to 128-dimensional vectors.
   Those vectors are then fed to the #acr("RNN"), which is followed by fully connected layers.
-  Other architectures are also provided by #speechbrain such as a _TransformerLM_, based on the famous Transformer architecture @vaswani_attention_2017.
+  #speechbrain also provides other architectures, such as a _TransformerLM_, based on the widespread Transformer architecture @vaswani_attention_2017.
 - Finally, the *acoustic model* performs the actual task of speech recognition by mapping audio features to tokens.
   It employs a #acr("CRNN") architecture for the encoder, which maps audio features (e.g. #acr("STFT") or #acr("MFCC")) to tokens.
   #speechbrain applies an additional #acr("CTC") @graves_towards_2014 loss to the encoder.
   The #acr("CTC") cost function allows the training of recurrent architectures to perform speech recognition without requiring prior alignment between the input and target sequences.
-  Alternatively, #speechbrain ships a Transformer-based encoder-decoder also using the #acr("CTC") training strategy.
+  Alternatively, #speechbrain ships a Transformer-based encoder-decoder that also uses the #acr("CTC") training strategy.

 To choose the best model for our use case, we empirically compared three models provided in #speechbrain.
-We evaluated them on the #librispeech training set which contains 25,539 samples ranging from 3 to 16 seconds.
+We evaluated them on the #librispeech training set, which contains 25,539 samples ranging from 3 to 16 seconds.

 We have integrated the #speechbrain #acr("ASR") library into the simulator.
 The input signals used for each source are drawn from the #librispeech @panayotov_librispeech_2015 (@sec:simulator:simulator:components:sim_scenarios).